TheDarkLightX/MPRD/README.md

 # MPRD: Model Proposes, Rules Decide

+**MPRD is FCIS (Formal Correctness by Construction) applied to AI.**

+MPRD is a blueprint for turning raw intelligence into lawful power without ever needing to understand or trust the intelligence itself.
+It operates on a simple, invariant-preserving principle:

+*   **Models Propose**: An untrusted, imperative optimizer generates arbitrary candidate actions.
+*   **Rules Decide**: A trusted, pure, deterministic decision procedure accepts or rejects proposals based solely on formal policy and verifiable evidence.

 ## Harnessing Intelligence

 Steam is raw power.
 Uncontained, it dissipates uselessly into the air.
 But channel it through a piston, and it moves locomotives across continents.
 Wind is the same: formless and fleeting until caught by a sail, where it becomes the force that carried civilizations across oceans.

 **Intelligence is no different.**

-An AI model generates immense creative potential.
-Ideas, strategies, solutions.
+An AI model generates immense creative potential—ideas, strategies, solutions.
 But without structure, that potential is either wasted or dangerous.
 MPRD is the engine that harnesses this force.
-The model proposes; the rules decide.
 Every action that executes has passed through a governor that enforces what is allowed.
 Not by hope, not by training, not by alignment theater.
 By *architecture*.

 The model cannot execute.
 The executor cannot act without a valid token.
 The token cannot be minted unless the rules allow it.
 This is the piston.
 This is the sail.
 This is how raw intelligence becomes useful work.